treetoplearning/Taproot/0_Template.md

 As the instructor, it is your duty to ensure that the student is able to meet each of these standards at the end of their lesson.
 Often times, Phase One will include extended descriptions of content to be taught.
 While all information is likely to be used during the lesson by the instructor, it is up the the instructor's discretion to include and exclude necessary pieces of content.
 Remember, the goal of Backwards Design is not to cover a wide range of curriculum at a surface level, but rather, coach your student to a level where they will be able to demonstrate content mastery through an interactive assessment.

 ## **Phase Two: Activities**

+Most lessons will start off with an extended description that relates to the topics of the lessons.
+An example of a description is like below:

+> **Tip:** In the *Activities* section, it's often a good idea to pause often and after each paragraph to ask students if they have input or any questions of their own.

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+Today, we will utilize Strings and their assosciated methods to create our own version of Lorem Ipsum.

+- *Woven in between the content will be challenge questions, and focus points for your student.
+For example, why do you think that Lorem Ipsum is so widely used today?*

+Let the activity be a conversation between you and your student.
+You want to be answering your student's questions and providing clarity as much as possible.

+> **Tip:** Try to be personal with the student but don't talk down to them.
+Prompt them with questions like, "what do you think about that" or "how do you think this works?"

 Now that you have instructed your student on what they are going to learn about, it is time to utilize Treetop software to get some practice.